kptdev/kpt/docsy/content/en/guides/consumer/display/_index.md

     Display the contents of a local package using kpt cfg for rendering.
 ---

+*Tools can parse and render configuration so it is easier for humans to read.*

 ## Topics

 [kpt cfg count](/reference/pkg/count), [kpt cfg tree](/reference/pkg/get),